imaspacecat/CustomCommands/README.md

 `source ~/.custom-commands.sh`

-close and open your terminal if you have not yet
+close and open your terminal if you have not yet done so